 Accommodation in Italy

 Most expats rent accommodation in Italy rather than buy.
-In the bigger cities, prices are prohibitive and homeowners are reluctant to sell.
+In the bigger cities, prices are prohibitive, and homeowners are reluctant to sell.

 Types of accommodation in Italy

-Detached homes in Italy are reserved for villas and farms.
+While townhouses exist in small towns, detached homes in Italy are reserved for villas and farms.
 Most are hundreds of years old and come with a large piece of land and an equally large price tag.
 Often these are heritage-listed or bound by strict laws about what can and can’t be done with them.
 They are also usually in need of some serious renovation.

 Finding accommodation in Italy